T-NOVA/mAPI/readme.md

 #### rundeck

-host - IP address of the host where Rundeck is running
+host - IP address or DNS name of the host where Rundeck is running

+port - Port number used by the Rundeck API

 token - authentication token used in Rundeck

 project folder - folder location of Rundeck projects folder

+TNOVA_user - username associated with the private key, it will be used with the SSH driver to access the VDUs

 #### db